deucex6400/FroggieBot/README.md

 # Deploy
 You can either run the bot locally at home on your PC or deploy it as a continous web job on Azure.

+# Notes
+FroggieBot will get rate limited by the Loopring API if many users use the /giveaway command at once.